-One of the best things to do in Siena to try the local dishes.
+One of the best things to do in Siena is to try the local dishes.
 Like in other parts of Tuscany, you will find pici thick, rustic spaghetti served with different types of sauces, but one of the foods that are well-known from Siena is the Senese wild boar sausage.
 As a matter of fact, one of the typical pasta sauces is wild boar ragout as well as hare ragout.

 Like in other cities in Tuscany such as Florence, one of the dishes you will find in Siena is the ribollita, a vegetable soup starring beans, shallot, carrots, the Tuscan cavolo nero (black cabbage) and seasonal wild herbs.
-It’s usually made the day before to absorb and keep all the flavour.
+It’s usually made the day before to absorb and keep all the flavor.
 Among the types of meat, in Siena, there is a local pork breed called Cinta Senese of very ancient origins from which they make cold cuts, sausages and several recipes.